Drinks

 The Coffee Bean & Tea Leaf Vanilla Ice Blended

-Read moreStarbucks’ Frappuccino, the most famous blended coffee drink in the world, is actually a clone of this blended concoction invented at the California-based chain, The Coffee Bean & Tea Leaf.
-In the mid-80s, a store manager at the Westwood, California location mixed diet drink powder with ice, milk, and coffee in a blender and was pleasantly surprised by how delicious it was.
-They tweaked the recipe to include the chain’s chocolate powder instead of the diet powder, and a new hit product was born.
+Read moreStarbucks’ Frappuccino, the most famous blended coffee drink in the world, is a hacked clone of this blended concoction invented at the California-based chain, The Coffee Bean & Tea Leaf.
+In the mid-'80s, a store manager at the Westwood, California location mixed diet drink powder with ice, milk, and coffee in a blender and was pleasantly surprised by how delicious it was.
+The recipe was tweaked to include the chain’s chocolate powder instead of the diet powder, and a new hit product was born.

 -